weaveworks/weave-gitops-enterprise/docs/migrating-to-flux-ga.md

 After each step the cluster will be in a working state, so you can take your time to complete the migration.

-1. Upgrade to WGE 0.22.0
+1. Upgrade / ensure you're running WGE 0.22.0
-2. Upgrade to Flux v2.0.0-rc.1 on your leaf clusters and management clusters
+2. Upgrade to Flux v2.0.0-rc.1 in `ClusterBootstrapConfig`s
-3. Upgrade templates, gitopssets and cluster bootstrap configs
+3. Upgrade to Flux v2.0.0-rc.1 on your leaf clusters and management clusters
-4. Upgrade to Flux v2.0.0-rc.1 in `ClusterBootstrapConfig`s
+4. Upgrade to WGE 0.23.0
-5. Upgrade to WGE 0.23.0
+5. Upgrade templates, gitopssets and cluster bootstrap configs

 ### 1. Upgrade to WGE 0.22.0